 Go to website

 These range from mental health issues to queries and psychoeducation.
-If there's an issue you'd like information or help with please get in contact.
+If there's an issue and you would like more information, please get in touch.

 Coping with stress

 Stress can occur from many factors, but high levels of stress can start to have physical impacts.
 Within the workforce, we also know that job stress can have a causal effect on physical health (Cooper et al., 1994).
 It can narrow your ability to think clearly, function effectively and enjoying daily life.
 It can also change how you feel emotionally. ||

 Overcoming your fear of needles Many people have this fear, but it can be overcome with simple exercises and practice.
 Especially with the importance of the Covid-19 vaccine, it is something that can be worked on.
 For some people, it is linked to fainting, or feeling faint.
 When their fear is triggered (for example, by seeing blood or thi